PyLink/pylink-discord/README.md

             # overdrive networks (our magical server!)
             497939890063802369:
                 name: ovddsc
-                use_webhooks: false
-                # Sets the name of the dummy client used to forward webhooks from non-PyLink sources,
-                # since they don't correspond to Discord users.
-Valid values include false (disable webhook
-                # forwarding entirely), a nick, or a full hostmask (nick!user@host).
-                # This defaults to false if not set.
-                #webhooks_agent: false
-                webhooks_agent: Webhooks
-                #webhooks_agent: Webhooks!webhooks@discord/webhooks-agent
                 # If disabled, users that are marked as "Invisible" or "Offline" will not be joined to
                 # linked channels until they come online.
 Useful if you have many offline users compared
                 # to online ones.
 Note that if this is disabled, PMs cannot be sent to offline Discord users